Warri State: Ports

 There are three major seaports in Warri, Koko and Escravos, and the last-named loads ocean-liners from its tank farm.

 Agriculture

 Fishing trawlers are based within the proposed state for fishing, shrimping & crayfishing.
 These industries hold great promises.

 Tourism

-The Nanna Living History Museum in Koko - the first of its kind in this part of Africa - and the Royal Cemetery, Ijala in Warri - a potential World Heritage Site - are the must-see areas in the new state.
+The Nanna Living History Museum in Koko – the first of its kind in this part of Africa – and the Royal Cemetery, Ijala in Warri – a potential World Heritage Site – are the must-see areas in the new state.

-Itsekiri nation contribute substantially to Nigeria's Oil and Gas sector, accounting for 60% of Delta State's oil and gas production and 33% of the nation's total production.
+The Itsekiri nation contribute substantially to Nigeria's oil and gas sector, accounting for 60% of Delta State's oil and gas production and 33% of the nation's total production.
 Despite this significant contribution, they feel marginalized and underserved by the Delta State government.